David Chung

 The estimate from that build:

-ApproachEstimated Direct Token CostHidden Cost
+ApproachEstimated Direct CostHidden Cost

 But the real savings were bigger than the bill.